codeamt/Deep-Learning-AI/5 Sequence Models/README.md

 </tr>
 </table>

 As explained in previous courses, the deeper the network, the more adverse the effect on the network's memory (e.g., the vanishing gradient problem, where derivatives decrease exponentially).
 With natural language processing, for example, a simple RNN would have a hard time memorizing word tenses for word analysis further down the sequence.
-To address this problem, RNNs have more sophisticated neurons that help capture long-range dependencies.
-The <b><i>Gated Recurrent Unit (GRU)</b></i>:
+To address the vanishing gradient issue, RNNs have more sophisticated neurons that help capture long-range dependencies:

 <p align="center">
 <img src="https://ucarecdn.com/e73e4014-4bb7-45e2-adee-295f30a40522/" width="70%" height="60%">
 </p>

-And more generally the <b><i>Long Short Term Memory Unit (LSTM)</b></i>:
+And more generally:

 <p align="center">
 <img src="https://ucarecdn.com/6e5e9f94-51a6-4837-a7c1-2910797fcc7b/" width="70%" height="60%">
 </p>

-Both units utilize memory cells and various gates to set/reset relavent state that then matriculates through the deep RNN to assist in making better associations.
+Both units utilize memory cells and various gates to set/reset state that then matriculates through the deep RNN to assist in making better associations.
+Most often, word associations.
+GRUs are a more recent innovation and can sometimes outperform LSTMs with smaller data sets because of their simplicity but LSTMs outperform when it comes to memorizing exceedingly long-range connections.
+Ultimately, the choice of neuron is highly contingent upon the nature of the problem and the amount of data available.

+Perhaps most notably, RNNs also have the ability to perform bi-directional propagation to gain insight from future and past data simultaneously:

 <p align="center">
 <img src="https://ucarecdn.com/7848ad58-9995-4ae9-978a-5c0b2a533bab/" width="70%" height="60%">
 </p>

+After walking us through the theory and associated formulas for calculating key parameters, Professor Ng then introduces us to Natural Language Processing, where we dive deep into language modeling; that is, tokeninzing a glossary of terms (a ***corpus***), modeling those words with one-hot vectors, featurizing those vectors with word embeddings for application use cases (like sentiment classification) and strategies for minimizing bias transposion.

+Finally, in the third and final week of the course, we explore Sequence to Sequence modeling.

 ## Lessons